These are the weekly didactic conferences for the Neurosurgery Department. Schedules may be subject to change on occasion.

 The next two years are spent at the University of Kentucky on the neurosurgery service, critical care service, and neuroanatomy/neuropathology/neuroradiology services.
 The junior resident is responsible for consultations, the management of all ICU patients, and supervising the interns in the care of the floor census.
 At all times, a chief or senior level resident is available for assistance to the junior call resident.

 The rotations of this internship are designed to fill the needs of those planning for a neurosurgical career.
-This year of training is split between rotations in surgery (general surgery, otolaryngology, neurosurgery) and in the neurosciences.
+This year of training is split between rotations in surgery (general surgery and neurosurgery) and in the neurosciences.
 The neuroscience rotation includes:

 - Neurology inpatient service